 What is self-awareness?

 Self-awareness means understanding one’s weaknesses, beliefs, strengths, and desires in life.
-This is a skill that can be easily developed over time.
+That is a skill that can be developed quickly over time.
 We must first understand the two types of self-awareness.

-Inner self-awareness refers to how clearly we see our own values, passions, aspirations, alignment with our environment, reactions (including thoughts, feelings, behaviors, strengths, and weaknesses), and others’ influence.
+Inner self-awareness refers to how we see our values, passions, aspirations, alignment with our environment, reactions (including thoughts, feelings, behaviors, strengths, and weaknesses), and others’ influence.

 External self-expression means understanding how other people view us for the same factors listed above.
 People who know how others see them can show empathy and understand other people’s views.